Power Automate setup

 How to use Snapforms in your flows

-7. Select the relevant form from your list of available Snapforms forms.
+- Select the relevant form from the list.

-Now you can add the actions that you wish to take place when a form response is submitted.
+- Now you can choose the action that you want to happen automatically when a form response is submitted.

 Power Automate allows for thousands of different actions across hundreds of systems.
 You can choose to connect your form data with any of these actions.

 The following example is a basic action that will give an overview on using the Snapforms trigger and dynamically using form answers within an action.